Appendix A

 plane: A plane is a distinct realm of existence.
 Except for the connections between planes through planar rifts, each plane is effectively an isolated universe, and different planes can obey different fundamental laws.
 For details, see the Tome of Guidance.

 point of origin: A point of origin is the grid intersection, creature, or object that an area originates from.
-For details, see ?? .
+For details, see Point of Origin.

 poison stage: Each poison progresses in a series of stages.
 Each stage inflicts a particular negative effect on the poisoned creature according to the poison’s description.
 For details, see Poison.